Skip to main content

 For peace of mind, you can also double-check the entry requirements of your destination by checking its FCDO Foreign Travel Advice page.

-EES is considered to be fully rolled out as of 10 April 2026, following a progressive roll-out that started on 12 October 2025.
+EES was officially rolled out on 10 April 2026, following a progressive roll-out that started on 12 October 2025.
 However, travellers may have inconsistent experiences for the next few months, and possibly beyond, as ports and airports fully adapt to the new rules.

 The EES will eventually fully replace passport stamping and will help the EU to more closely track whether travellers are respecting the EU’s 90/180-day rule.
 This rule means British travellers cannot stay in the Schengen area for more than 90 days in any 180-day stretch.